-Optional dependent coverage will cover children up to age 26.
+Optional dependent coverage will cover children up to the end of the month in which they reach age 26.
 Once a child is no longer an eligible dependent, he or she may covert to an individual policy.
 Disabled children over 26 are eligible for coverage, pending review of disability by MetLife.